TruaShamu/CompetitiveProgramming-Misc/README.md

-# CP
+# MiscCP
-Other problems I've done from different online judges >w<
+Submissions to various problems on different coding online judges.